CloudNativeSDWAN/cnwan-reader/README.md

 ## License

-CNWAN Reader is released under the Apache 2.0 license.
+CN-WAN Reader is released under the Apache 2.0 license.
 See [LICENSE](./LICENSE)